uplsourav/react-native-cam-gallery/README.md

 ****`Please install this libraries`****

-Use this custom React-Native-Camera module. we upgraded it due to some permission issues
+Use this custom React-Native-Camera module. we modified it due to some permission issues

 ```bash
 yarn add uplsoumen/react-native-camera-modified#master